weberBen/pc-big-button/src/linux/Readme.md

 # About

+## Device identification

+The device is identified by the vendor id, the product id and if it has a serial number (which is not the case for all arduino clones) the serial number.

+Thus, if you have two same arduino (same manufacturer and model) connected to your computer that do not have a distinct serial number, you will have a problem/a mismatch

 ## Serial com
 The installation creates a new group *arduino-serial* for a normal user to read and write to the serial port on which the arduino is connected to.
 And a udev rule is created to add that group to the owners of the device.